slgphantom/hko/README.md

 2 | Request Valid, But Server Returns Error
 3 | Requested Location Not Inside Hong Kong
 4 | Requested Data Not Yet Available
+5 | Request Valid, But Fails To Communicate With Server
 <br>

 ## Coding Style